by Anh H. Nguyen

 Introducing the EoS

-To calculate that metric, we needed two ingredients: the right IR and the right CVR.
+To calculate staff effectiveness, we needed two ingredients: the right Staff interaction rate and the right Staff conversion rate.
 It goes without saying that both needed to be absolutely on the mark.

 Thankfully, we already had them owing to our proprietary softwares.

+Here is where it gets interesting.
 Using the same formula as the F1 Score, we delivered the EoS (effectiveness of staff), an quantifiable compound metric that harmoniously blends two contradictory features of retail staff.
-With this new metric, retailers could select the best framework for their staffing strategy going forward.
+With this new hybrid metric, retailers could select the best framework for their staffing strategy going forward.

-We then tested the EoS in numerous stores and a pattern emerged: the higher the EoS, the better the stores were doing in terms of overall conversion rate, sales, and customer satisfaction.
-A low EoS alerted the management and guided them to underlying problems.
-The EoS could also be used as a new KPI for retail stores, laying the groundwork for more constructive adjustments to come.
+The beauty of EoS lies in its simplicity.
+When we tested the EoS in numerous stores, a pattern emerged: the higher the EoS, the better the stores were doing in terms of overall conversion rate, sales, and customer satisfaction.
+A low EoS invariably meant something was amiss.
+Therefore EoS could be used as a new KPI for retail stores, laying the groundwork for more constructive adjustments to come.

 We are confident in the promising potential of the EoS, but it is not the last of our inventions by any means.
 To us, data are not just numbers on a screen.
 Bent into the right shapes and viewed through the right lenses, they are revealing, vivid, dynamic, alive.
 At Palexy, we analyze, shake up, reconfigure, and play with data all day long.
 Bring your data to us today, and be prepared for the trove of wonders they surrender!